The King’s Stone of Kingston

 Firm facts are a little shaky, but the Anglo Saxon chronicle (one of our best Medieval Sources) does confirm that both Athelstan and Ethelred were crowned in Kingston, on 4 September 925 and 14th April 979 respectively.

-As for the stone itself it is indeed and ancient Sarsen block (the same stone used for building Stone Henge) but most sources agree that instead of being a free-standing block, it was probably part of the Saxon St Mary Chapel which collapsed in 1730.
+As for the stone itself it is indeed and ancient Sarsen block (the same stone used for building Stone Henge) but instead of just a free-standing, public block, This was probably incorporated into an early church nearby.

 But Kingston’s ancient heritage doesn’t end there…